EvidenZ (BCDT) Price Hits $0.15

-EvidenZ (BCDT) traded flat against the US dollar during the 24 hour period ending at 17:00 PM ET on March 14th.
-EvidenZ has a market cap of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
-One EvidenZ coin can currently be bought for $0.15 or 0.00000475 BTC on cryptocurrency exchanges.
-Over the last seven days, EvidenZ has traded flat against the US dollar.
+EvidenZ (BCDT) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on March 17th.
+EvidenZ has a total market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last 24 hours.
+During the last week, EvidenZ has traded flat against the U.S. dollar.
+One EvidenZ coin can now be purchased for $0.15 or 0.00000475 BTC on exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.